usnistgov/5gdeploy/docs/INSTALL.md

 ## Install 5gdeploy and Build Docker Images

 This repository must be cloned at `~/5gdeploy`.
-Open5GCore proprietary repository should be cloend at `~/phoenix-repo`.
+Open5GCore proprietary repository should be cloned at `~/phoenix-repo`.
 Open source 5G implementations will be pulled from Docker registries or source code repositories.

 ```bash